wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 The biggest problem with this approach, is that it is very unlikely that you will have control of the clients that access your database.
 In real life, you will have clients connecting to your database from different applications and sources.
 These clients may or may not have efficient connection management (e.g. Data scientists connecting via notebooks and forgetting to close the connection).

 The other issue with this approach is that the pooling is managed at the service end, which means that the pool size is calculated via *pool size* x *number of services*.
 If you have very dynamic horizontal autoscaling, it can make the number of connections to the database unpredictable and hard to control.

+### Client and Database side pooling together

+There is a third option where you use pg_bouncer in front of your database as database side pooling, and you also implement pooling to pg_bouncer on the client side to benefit from long lived connections.
+This may require a a little bit of tuning to get right, but you get the best of both worlds.

 ## Setting up pgbouncer locally